 It has an engineered sound reduction system that comprises of sound-absorbing material, molded cases, an intake silencer, fiberglass insulation, and air fans.

 That said, you’ll have a normal conversation without raising your voice.
 Looking at the numbers, you’ll notice that Yamaha has 2 to 3 decibels quieter than Honda.

-A great addition that Yamaha 2000 watt model has is the fuel shut off switch that is independent to the on/off switch.
+A great addition that Yamaha 2000 watt model has is the fuel shut-off switch that is independent of the on/off switch.
 What that means, you can turn off the fuel line while the unit is in operation, making it super easy for you to drain more fuel from the carburetor.
 The Honda 2000 watt doesn’t have these features.